-Probation partnered with Los Rios Community College District to implement the Scholars Obtaining Academic Responsibility (SOAR) educational empowerment program designed to introduce youth to higher education opportunities and provide them with ability to earn college credits.
+Probation partnered with Lake Tahoe Community College to implement programming designed to introduce youth to higher education opportunities and provide them with the ability to earn college credits.
 Through the program, youth are provided with instruction and support both in the YDF and the community upon their release.